-During festival time my mother would make 80-90 mathris and we would feast on them for weeks.
+During the festival time my mother would make 80-90 mathris and we would feast on them for weeks.
 It’s a popular snack in my inlaws house too.
-Nobody leaves on a vacation or tour without a packet of them.
+Nobody leaves on vacation or tour without a packet of them.

 My mother in law puts a whole black pepper on mathri before frying and presses it with a rolling pin so that it is embedded in the mathri and looks really good.
 It also gives a very nice flavor to the mathri.
 Some people add ajwain( carom seeds) to the dough for flavor.

 How to make Mathri